wschloss/OpenGL_GuildWars/README.md

 * Render fps to upper left corner.

 * Make sure there are two different lights (one must be dynamic).

+* Think about improving the efficiency (surface orient call is expensive since it's currently a linear search)

 * Make sure all Hero's are animated.
 * Update each Hero's web page